 2. Save Money

 If you are lucky enough to be rich, congratulations.
 Unfortunately, this isn't the case for most people trying to pursue an acting career.
 Even well-off people sometimes struggle a bit when it comes to building their careers.

 At some point in your career, if you don't already live there, you'll probably venture to a larger market in a key city like New York, Los Angeles, or Atlanta.
-It is very expensive to live in these areas and almost impossible if you don't already have money saved unless you grew up there and have family there.
-You can look forward to working less than desirable jobs between gigs to make ends meet until you get your big break.
+It is very expensive to live in these areas, and unless you grew up there and have family there, it can be almost impossible if you don't already have money saved.
+You can look forward to working less-than-desirable jobs between gigs to make ends meet until you get your big break.

 3. Have Basic Tools Ready Before You Dive in

 When you begin your acting career, you don't get a fancy dressing room that has a star with your name on it.
 You won't have a hair and makeup crew and an assistant who comes running whenever you want a latte.
 In other words, you don't get things handed to you when you start.

 Chances are you'll be doing everything yourself.
 You'll be in charge of your own marketing, your own appearance, your own styling, your own transportation, your own everything!
 It's a lot of stuff to deal with, and if you don't think it is, you're in for a rude awakening.

 Being prepared will help you keep your sanity while you navigate the rough sea of the acting industry.
 Before you go on your first audition (or if you are a background actor, before you do your first job), here is a list of things you should already have at your disposal: